Long Covid Part 10: MCMC Management Protocol

 Increased incidence of autoimmune disease

 Neural sensitisation with autonomic dysfunction, triggering multiple problems including Postural Orthostatic Tachycardia Syndrome (POTS.)
-Over 70% of Long-COVID have cardiovascular autonomic disorder, 30% of these with POTS (Postural Orthostatic Tachycardia Syndrome)(271)
+Over 70% of Long-COVID have cardiovascular autonomic disorder, 30% of these with POTS (Postural Orthostatic Tachycardia Syndrome)(271).
+Other researchers have found POTS to be associated with impaired middle cerebral artery flow and brainstem hypoperfusion in SPECT scans when challenged in NASA Lean Testing.

 New, increasing or severe shortness of breath